GoogleCloudPlatform/cloud-builders/go/README.md

 # Tool builder: `gcr.io/cloud-builders/go`

-The `gcr.io/cloud-builders/go` image is maintained by the Cloud Build team, but it may not support the most recent features or versions of Go.
-We also do not provide historical pinned versions of Go.
+The `gcr.io/cloud-builders/go` image is deprecated.
+Use the official [`golang`](https://hub.docker.com/_/golang) image for new Cloud Build configs.
+The deprecated builder may not support the most recent features or versions of Go, and it does not provide historical pinned versions of Go.

 The [Docker community](https://github.com/docker-library/golang) maintains the [`golang`](https://hub.docker.com/_/golang) image which includes additional Go